KafuuChikai/stable-baselines3/docs/guide/rl_tips.rst

 **Why should I normalize the action space?**

-Most reinforcement learning algorithms rely on a `Gaussian distribution <https://araffin.github.io/post/sac-massive-sim/>`_ (initially centered at 0 with std 1) for continuous actions.
+Most reinforcement learning algorithms rely on a Gaussian distribution (initially centered at 0 with std 1) for continuous actions.
-So, if you forget to normalize the action space when using a custom environment, this can `harm learning <https://araffin.github.io/post/sac-massive-sim/>`_ and can be difficult to debug (cf attached image and `issue #473 <https://github.com/hill-a/stable-baselines/issues/473>`_).
+So, if you forget to normalize the action space when using a custom environment, this can harm learning and be difficult to debug (cf attached image and `issue #473 <https://github.com/hill-a/stable-baselines/issues/473>`_).

 .. figure:: ../_static/img/mistake.png